nabrus/js-exercises/README.md

 # JavaScript Exercises and Examples

 This repository is a container for my ongoing learning of JavaScript.
-All examples, exercises, tutorials, etc are added here.
+All examples, exercises, tutorials, etc are stored here.

 ### Source Material Links
 *  [MDN web docs](https://developer.mozilla.org)